wfp/designsystem/src/components/BannerNavigation/README.md

 ### Usage with default content

-`BannerNavigationWithContent` will contain the default links and search input for on the [Global Telephone Directory](http://gtd.wfp.org/).
+`BannerNavigationWithContent` will contain the default links.

 ```js
 import { BannerNavigationWithContent } from '@wfp/ui';